raspberrypilearning/green-goals/en/step_4.md

 ## Affordable and clean energy

-Get the **Climate Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="_blank"}, with a specfic action, sound and setting.
+Get the **Energy Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="_blank"}, with a specfic action, sound and setting.

 --- task ---